Simple Method For a Beginner To Learn Guitar Seventh Chords Fast!

 examples: G7, B7, C7 (for instructional purposes I use just X7).

-- Major seventh – Usually written with an upper case letter with maj7 ( shortcut for Major seven) to its right.
+- Major seventh—This is usually written with an uppercase letter with maj7 (a shortcut for Major seven) to its right.
 You can sometimes see it in songs as Δ7 chord.

 - For example, Gmaj7 = GΔ7 (it’s the same chord)

-- Minor seventh – Usually written with an upper case letter with the shortcut mi7 or just m7 (which stands for minor).
+- Minor seventh—This is usually written with an uppercase letter, with the shortcut mi7 or just m7 (which stands for minor).

 Example: Gm7 = Gmi7

 OK, I promised some exercises for you to download.
-These will help you get control over some 7th guitar chords.
-I also included exercises that change the original chords with a new seventh chord so you can use it in your chord playing right away and benefit more from this lesson.
+These will help you gain control over some seventh guitar chords.
+I also included exercises that replace the original chords with a new seventh chord so you can use it in your chord playing immediately and benefit more from this lesson.

 Otherwise, it would be just another guitar chords lesson.